Hide Nothing: Release and promotion

-Reception
+Reception and legacy

 Christian Broadcasting Network included the album as an honorable mention on their best albums of 2004 list.
 Jesus Freak Hideout ranked it at number 81 on their list of the top 100 Tooth & Nail releases.

 Jesus Freak Hideout staff member Josh Taylor said Bunch's vocals were "much more melodic and ambient" than Gleason's or Carrabba's, though not as emotional as the latter, "but the power is there."
 Most of the time, it was a "mellow, yet sonic" release, with the tracks "pick[ing] up on occasion."
 Cross Rhythms writer Haydon Spenceley said the group "have struck gold" with the inclusion of Bunch: "This boy can SING."
 The group offered their "most immediate material to date", which could "see Further Seems Forever cementing their place at the centre of the underground rock scene."

 With the album, AllMusic said the band furthered their developing brand of "appealing ... melodic emo-core", coming across as "a more finely tuned sense of songcraft" than How to Start a Fire.
 The resultant mixture of confessional singer-songwriter elements, aggressive guitar work and harmonies "should appeal to both the hardcore set and lovers of emo-tinged indie rock."
 Kaj Roth of Melodic said the record showed the band "has new fuel for their engines and feels more rocking and vital than before."
 He noted its short length, where "only 2 songs are longer than 3 minutes", was one of its strengths, "so you get to know all the songs much faster than the average rock album."

+In 2025, Stephen Andrew Galiher of Vice included the album in his list of "4 Underrated Emo Albums From the 2000s That Deserve More Love Today".